ekincixyz/ekincixyz.github.io/disclosures.md

 ---
 I disclose my holdings and roles publicly and recuse myself from decision-making processes where conflicts may arise.
 My goal is to maintain the integrity of my research and contributions to the Ethereum ecosystem.

-Last updated: May 2024
+Last updated: Apr 2025

 Significant token holdings (>5% of crypto portfolio):

+- BTC
 - ETH
+- SOL
+- OP
+- ZK
+- GNO
+- USDE

 Angel & VC investments:

-- Absolutely none lol
+- None

 Advisory positions:

-- helping out at /purple from July 20 till October-ish
+- None